d3b4g/leonids/_posts/chainsaw.md

 block size: 4096
 68c874b7d*******

+There is another way we can exploit this SUID binary, but i will leave it  from here.

 #### Concluion
 This was a great box, i learned a lot about smartcontacts,blockchain,IPFS and slack spacing.